-This course deals with the microscopic structure of the human body with special emphasis on the components of the oral cavity.
-During the first half of the course the microscopic anatomy of the tissues of the body and the body organ systems is presented.
-The second half of the course deals in detail with the development and microscopic structure of the oral tissues.
+This course provides an overview of the microscopic structure of the human body with special emphasis on the components of the oral cavity.
+During the first half of the course, the microscopic anatomy of the tissues of the body and organ systems is presented.
+The second half of the course focuses on the detailed study of the development of the oral cavity and microscopic anatomy of the oral tissues.